 A numb tongue can occur as a result of trauma, such as burns or even a bite to the tongue.
 Any injury to taste buds can cause tongue numbness and a decreased ability to taste.
 The numbness experienced in such cases may be temporary and improves with treatment.

 Autoimmune diseases are diseases that result from the body attacking itself.
 These diseases also affect the nerves in the tongue and cause an injury that results in numbness of the tongue.
 Conditions such as Multiple Sclerosis (MS) and Systemic Lupus Erythematosis (SLE, Lupus) are examples of such autoimmune diseases.

 7. Local Anesthesia

-If you have had recent dental work done such as a tooth extraction or root canal; giving local anesthesia during the procedure can also lead to a numb tongue as a result of the nerve being damaged.
+If you have had recent dental work done like a tooth extraction or root canal; receiving local anesthesia during the procedure can also lead to a numb tongue.

 8. Vitamin B Deficiency